lightna-project/lightna/README.md

 * Edit `entry/magento-os/env.php` and define `*****` with your values
 * Make sure Elasticsearch and Session options match to Magento setup
 * Make sure `session.serialize_handler` value is set to `php_serialize`
+* Make sure session is stored in files (at the moment, only file storage is supported)

 ### Build